Trindade7/ng-object-2-form/README.md

 # NgObject2Form
-This is my first aangular/npm library so I'm sorry for any mistakes and I'll gladly accept constructive criticism.

-As stated above, this service has functions that make creating forms easier.
+This service has functions that make creating forms easier.

-**The general idea is that you create a class init your object and you don't have to update your formGroup everytime you make a change to the object**.
+The general idea is that you **pass an object and it auto generates a formGroup for the content of that object which means you also don't have to update your formGroup everytime you make changes to the object**.
+It also has a function to get an object of a formGroup data.

 In my case, instead of interfaces I use classes with contructors which simplify my workflow even further.

 **#Functions:**